sgraden/vpc/example-code.md

 ## Choose a Flavor and Image for your Virtual Server Instance

-Run the APIs to list all flavors and images available for your virtual server instance, and choose a combination.
+Run the APIs to list all profiles and images available for your virtual server instance, and choose a combination.

 ```
-curl $rias_endpoint/v1/flavors -H "X-Auth-Token:$iam_token"
+curl $rias_endpoint/v1/instance/profiles -H "X-Auth-Token:$iam_token"
 ```
 {: codeblock}